nkschlos/Linux-Radeon-GPU-Monitor/README.md

    Open data.txt in a file editor to see what is available.

 Scaling: absolute vs. autoscale:
-   ...The scaling is by default absolute scaled, but you can make it autoscaled by removing lines 105 and 120 ...As for the horizontal scale, it is by default a rolling time scale, logging one minute.
+   *The scaling is by default absolute scaled, but you can make it autoscaled by removing lines 105 and 120 *As for the horizontal scale, it is by default a rolling time scale, logging one minute.
 If you want it to cumulitively show all the data collected, delete lines 83 and 84.

 I don't claim for this to be stable, fleshed-out, or concise, as I am not really a programmer.